 PRIMARY AGENCY Operational Functions - Department of Public Health and Human Services serves as the primary agency.
-The operational functions for the primary agency may include the following: Montana Department of Public Health and Human Services Possesses statutory authority to take specific actions to prepare for, respond to, and recover from public health and medical emergencies.
+The operational functions for the primary agency include: Montana Department of Public Health and Human Services Possesses statutory authority to take specific actions to prepare for, respond to, and recover from public health and medical emergencies.
 Provides technical assistance and subject matter expertise in the State's effort to provide public health and medical assistance to local and tribal governments in an incident requiring a coordinated State response.
-Maintains primary responsibility for the development of status, updates, and assessments for public health, medical, and behavioral health assistance.
-Assigns personnel to address local and tribal public health, medical, and behavioral health needs.

-In cooperation with local and tribal public health officials, conducts health surveillance to assess morbidity, mortality, and community needs related to the emergency.
-Coordinates with Blood Banks in monitoring blood, blood products, and tissue supplies, shortages and reserves.
-Requests activation and deployment of the federal Strategic National Stockpile (SNS).
-Coordinates public health and medical support and patient movement requirements with supporting departments, agencies, and governments throughout the incident.
-In cooperation with local and tribal sanitarian officials, assesses whether food manufacturing, food processing, food distribution, food service, and food retail establishments in the affected area are able to provide safe food.
-Conducts trace backs and/or recalls of adulterated food products.
-Provides guidance regarding the proper disposal of contaminated food products and the decontamination of affected food facilities in order to protect public health.
-Provides public health risk communication messages and advisories that communicate relevant information on protective actions related to exposure to health threats.
-Assists local and tribal public health with management for mass fatality events.
-Note: Management for mass fatality events is a responsibility of local and tribal health.
-Provides crisis-counseling services to individuals and groups impacted by the disaster situation.
-Crisis counseling is a time-limited program designed to assist victims and survivors of a disaster as they return to their pre-disaster level of function.
-Provides technical assistance related to food safety issues.
-Monitors and/or assists in the administration of the United States Department of Agriculture's (USDA) Food and Nutrition Service (FNS) Disaster Supplemental Nutrition Assistance Program for major disasters.
-Coordinates with hospitals to ensu as needed.
-SUPPORTING AGENCIES Operational Functions - The operational functions for the supporting agencies may include the following: Montana Department of Administration Architecture and Engineering Provides technical assistance and construction management resources in support of ESF #6 missions.
-General Services Division/Real Property
+- Maintains primary responsibility for the development of status, updates, and assessments for public health, medical, and behavioral health assistance. - Assigns personnel to address local and tribal public health, medical, and behavioral health needs. - In cooperation with local and tribal public health officials, conducts health surveillance to assess morbidity, mortality, and community needs related to the emergency. - Coordinates with Blood Banks in monitoring blood, blood products, and tissue supplies, shortages and reserves. - Request activation and deployment of the federal Strategic National Stockpile (SNS). - Coordinates public health and medical support and patient movement requirements with supporting departments, agencies, and governments throughout the incident. - In cooperation with local and tribal sanitarian officials, assesses whether food manufacturing, food processing, food distribution, food service, and food retail establishments in the affected area are able to provide safe food. - Conducts trace backs and/or recalls of adulterated food products. - Provides guidance regarding the proper disposal of contaminated food products and the decontamination of affected food facilities in order to protect public health. - Provides public health risk communication messages and advisories that communicate relevant information on health hazards or other situations that could potentially threaten the public. - Disseminates public health information on protective actions related to exposure to health threats. - Assist local and tribal public health with management for mass fatality events.
+Note: Management for mass fatality events is a responsibility of local and tribal health. - Provide crisis-counseling services to individuals and groups impacted by the disaster situation.
+Crisis counseling is a time-limited program designed to assist victims and survivors of a disaster as they return to their pre-disaster level of function. - Provides technical assistance related to food safety issues. - Monitor and/or assist in the administration of the United States Department of Agriculture's (USDA) Food and Nutrition Service (FNS) Disaster Supplemental Nutrition Assistance Program for major disasters. - Coordinates with hospitals to ensure adequate resources and monitors bed availability. - Coordinate medical and non-medical volunteers to train and deploy as needed.